vega/compass/README.md

 Visrec depends on vegalite and vega (vegalite modified).
 Currently vegalite is in active development.

-To facilitate rapid development, you should clone visrec and vegalite repo into the same root folder (e.g., `_visrec`) and start a webserver from that folder.
+To develop, you should clone visrec and vegalite repo into the same root folder (e.g., `_visrec`) and create a symlink to the relative vegalite path.

 ```
-_visrec ❯❯❯ python -m SimpleHTTPServer
+ln -s ../vegalite node_modules/vegalite
 ```

-Then you can access Visrec from http://localhost:8000/visrec/.

-In the future, we will consider git submodule for better integrate.
+We will update this dependency later (#20).